 Whilst the phone reception is generally pretty good in the Dolomites don’t count on it entirely.
 There are many spots where there is still none, especially on longer and remote routes.

-If you spend a lot of time in the mountains consider investing into a GPS device such as Garmin InReach Mini with a month to month plan.
+If you spend a lot of time in the mountains consider investing in a GPS device such as Garmin InReach Mini with a month-to-month plan.

 I only purchased mine after I had an accident in the mountains.
 Luckily I came out of it unscathed, but don’t make the same mistake as me.
 There is no price you can put on your own life.